 Portable External Hard Drive

-Our Camera Recommendation
+Our Travel Camera Recommendation

-Action Cam - A GoPro Alternative
+Action Cam - Less Expensive Alternative to GoPro

 If you want to document any sort of adventure activities while traveling, you need an action cam like a GoPro.
-These shoot great wide angle videos and are perfect for kayaking, surfing, skiing, snorkeling, Scuba diving, mountain biking, etc. We loved our GoPro Hero 3 but after three years of hard usage, it finally broke in South Africa.
-We debated about getting another, but they're so expensive.
-Instead of spending $400 on the Hero 5 we bought a off-brand DBPOWER action cam for a fraction of the price.
-So far we like it even better than the old GoPro we were using, and at $50 bucks, we absolutely love the value.
+These shoot great wide angle videos and are perfect for kayaking, surfing, skiing, snorkeling, Scuba diving, mountain biking, and more.
+We loved our GoPro Hero 3 that we used for the first three years of travel.
+But it finally broke while snorkeling in South Africa.
+We debated getting another, but GoPros are so expensive now.
+Instead of spending $400+ on the latest GoPro Hero, we bought off-brand action cam on Amazon for a fraction of the price - less than $50!
+And it's 4K video quality!

 A Travel Tripod

 If you want to capture that perfect steady shot, you absolutely need a tripod.
 The downside is they can be clunky to travel with.
-But this 42-inch Travel Tripod has extendable legs that fold up nicely to make it very compact to travel with.
+But this lightweight Travel Tripod has extendable legs that fold up nicely to make it very compact to travel with.

 A Camera Cleaning Kit